secureCodeBox/secureCodeBox/.github/pull_request_template.md

 * [ ] Test your changes as thoroughly as possible before you commit them.
 Preferably, automate your test by unit/integration tests.
 * [ ] Make sure that all your commits are signed-off and that you are added to the [Contributors](https://github.com/secureCodeBox/secureCodeBox/blob/main/CONTRIBUTORS.md) file.
 * [ ] Make sure that all CI finish successfully.
-* [ ] Plus: Make sure that all commits are [Verified](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+* [ ] Optional (but appreciated): Make sure that all commits are [Verified](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).